ai-tldr.devReal-time AI trackerpomegra.ioAI stock market analysis - autonomous investment agents. Cold logic. No emotions.

 Types of Graph Databases: RDF vs. Labeled Property Graphs

 While all graph databases model data as networks of nodes and relationships, there are primarily two dominant models in the landscape: Labeled Property Graphs (LPGs) and Resource Description Framework (RDF) graphs.
-Understanding their distinctions is key to choosing the right type for your specific needs, as detailed when you consider the advantages and use cases for graph databases.
+Understanding their distinctions is key to choosing the right type for your specific needs.

 Labeled Property Graphs (LPGs)

 LPGs are arguably the more common and intuitive model for many developers.
-They are built upon the core concepts we've discussed:
+They are built upon nodes, relationships, and properties:

 Nodes: